Wisbech & Fenland Museum: 19th century

 Now a Grade II* listed building, it was designed by architect George Buckler, son of John Buckler.
-The museum was opened by a lecture from Professor Adam Sedgwick, Vice-Master of Trinity College, Cambridge, on 27 July 1847.
+The museum opened with a lecture from Professor Adam Sedgwick, Vice-Master of Trinity College, Cambridge, on 27 July 1847.
 The building had been erected at the cost of between two and three thousand pounds, the capital having been raised by 100 shares of £25 each.
-Guests included Major General Sir Harry Smith, Lord George Manners, Hon Eliot Yorke, Algernon Peckover and family.
+Guests included Major General Sir Harry Smith, Lord George Manners, Hon.
+Eliot Yorke, Algernon Peckover and family.
 In 1877 the library was extended.

 The museum retains its original display cases and bookcases.

-The building suffers from subsidence, due mainly to its location.
-Having been sited over the location of the former moat to the Wisbech Castle, settlement of the infill has resulted in movement to the front elevation of the building closest to St Peter's Church.
+The building suffers from subsidence owing to its location over the site of the former moat to Wisbech Castle, settlement of the infill having resulted in movement to the front elevation of the building closest to St Peter's Church.

 In 1887 the library was extended.

 The museum houses several important collections relating to local history and the anti-slavery campaigner Thomas Clarkson.
 A significant exhibit is the original manuscript of Charles Dickens' Great Expectations, the bequest of the Reverend Chauncy Hare Townshend in 1863.
-Other notable artefacts include reputedly Napoleon's Sèvres breakfast service, said to have been captured at the Battle of Waterloo and Thomas Clarkson's chest, containing examples of 18th-century African textiles, seeds and leatherwork which he used to illustrate his case for direct trade with Africa.
+Other notable artefacts include reputedly Napoleon's Sèvres breakfast service, said to have been captured at the Battle of Waterloo, and Thomas Clarkson's chest containing examples of 18th-century African textiles, seeds and leatherwork, which he used to illustrate his case for direct trade with Africa.

 20th century

 In 1910 Baron Peckover was re-elected president of the Museum and Literary Institution at its 74th annual meeting.

-The museum holds an extensive collection of maps and these were exhibited in Cambridge in 1934, Peckover House in 1954 and 1976 and the museum in 1993.
+The museum holds an extensive collection of maps, which were exhibited in Cambridge in 1934, Peckover House 1954 and 1976 and the museum in 1993.

-In 1947 the Museum Committee recommended the trustees that the manuscript of Dickens' Great Expectations, valued at thousands of pounds, should be sold.
-The Charity Commissioners stated that they could not agree to the sale without very good reasons, and would hold a town inquiry.
-The manuscript was bequeathed by Chauncey Hare Townsend "for the benefit of the town and neighbourhood of Wisbech" with the proviso that it should never be sold or exchanged but deposited in the same museum for ever."
+In 1947 the Museum Committee recommended to the trustees that the manuscript of Dickens' Great Expectations, valued at thousands of pounds, be sold.
+The Charity Commissioners stated that they could not agree to the sale without very good reasons and would hold a town inquiry.
+The manuscript had been bequeathed by Chauncey Hare Townsend "for the benefit of the town and neighbourhood of Wisbech" with the proviso that it "should never be sold or exchanged but deposited in the same museum for ever."
 The sale was abandoned.

 In the 1950s Fenland Archaeological Society operated from the museum.